 - TNCs may take competitors out of business.

 Costs and benefits of tourism as a national development strategy

-Tourism has long been used as a development strategy in many LICs in the world, especially small island developing states (SIDs).
-Examples of such countries include: Tunisia, Papua New Guinea, The Maldives, Vietnam, Nepal, Sao Tome, Mauritius, Cyprus.
+Tourism has long been used as a development strategy in many LICs, especially small island developing states (SIDs).
+Examples of such countries include Tunisia, Papua New Guinea, The Maldives, Vietnam, Nepal, Sao Tome, Mauritius, and Cyprus.
 Even though tourism provides benefits to these countries, there is no doubt that there are associated costs involved in using tourism as a strategy.

 Economic benefits of tourism to SIDS

 - Increases the GDP of a country directly and indirectly through the ‘multiplier’ effect.
 Multiplier effect: this means that the revenue obtained from the tourism industry could benefit other industries which could yield further income in other industries.